I2PC/xmipp/README.md

 # That's all

-If you miss some feature or find a bug, please [create an issue](https://github.com/I2PC/xmipp/issues/new) and we will have a look at it.
+If you miss some feature or find a bug, please [create an issue](https://github.com/I2PC/xmipp/issues/new) and we will have a look at it, you can also contact us by xmipp@cnb.csic.es.
 For more details, troubleshootings and information visit the [wikip page.](https://github.com/I2PC/xmipp/wiki)

 If you like this project, Watch or Star it!
 We are also looking for new collaborators, so contact us if you’re interested